-For anyone wondering who we are – we’re a group of Ontario based golfers who have participated in the LUCIFER Commonwealth Golf Tournament that is held annually in London, England each July.
+For anyone wondering who we are – we are a group of Canadian golfers who participate (as our schedules permit) in The Commonwealth Tournament in and around London, England each July.

-Our goal is to enjoy the same level of camaraderie that the Lucifer Golfing Society enjoys within our membership and to extend a similar level of hospitality to our golfing friends in England and to other golfers that have participated with us in the Commonwealth tournament.
+Our goal is to enjoy the same level of camaraderie that the The Lucifer Golfing Society enjoys within our membership and to extend a similar level of hospitality to our golfing friends in England and to other golfers that have participated with us in The Commonwealth Tournament.

-To become a Maple Leaf Striker, one must have competed in the Commonwealth tournament.
+To become a full Maple Leaf Striker, one must have competed in The Commonwealth Tournament.
 This allows you to fully comprehend the exceptional effort made by the members of the Lucifer Society to make all competitors feel welcome.
 Whether they are arranging a tournament that is a good test on world class venues or organizing a black tie dinner at the Savoy which climaxes days of incomparable goodwill, the commitment of the Lucifers to friendship and good spirit is ever present.

 After many years of discussing the concept of a Canadian golfing society that mirrors the Lucifer Society, the Maple Leaf Striker Golfing Society was founded in 2015.
-Our name was derived from our sister societies in both England (the Lucifers) and Australia (the Swan Vestas ).
+Our name was based on that of our sister societies in England (the Lucifers) and Australia (the Swan Vestas ).
 When the Lucifers were founded in 1921, they originally proposed calling themselves the Match Club.
 However that name was already taken and the title ” Lucifer ” was adopted- lucifer being the slang for a striking match used in the trenches in World War 1.
 In fact, “Lucifer” is referenced in the song from this period (“Pack Up Your Troubles in Your Old Kit Bag“).

 ” Pack up your troubles in your old kit bag